swasti324/pico-whack-a-mole/README.md

 Ellen Sun, Swasti Jain, Meagan Lipsman

 Have you ever wanted to play a fun handheld version of one of your favorite childhood games?
-Well you're in luck, because this project implementd a Whack-a-mole style game on a raspi pico RGB keypad display.
+Well you're in luck, because this project implements a Whack-a-mole style game on a raspi pico RGB keypad display.

 ## How It Works